Unboxed-Software/solana-course/content/serialize-instruction-data.md

 ## Transactions

-Transactions are how we send information to the blockchain to be processed.
-So far, we’ve learned how to create very basic transactions with limited functionality.
-But transactions, and the programs they are sent to, can be designed to be far more flexible and handle far more complexity than we’ve dealt with up to now.
+So far, we’ve learned how to create transactions with instructions for common Solana programs.
+This chapter shows how to create instructions for our own native Solana programs, which we will develop in a few lessons.
+Specifically, we're going to learn about serialization and deserialization.
+This section is only required for native Solana program development, so if you find that boring, don't worry - just skip to the [Anchor](./intro-to-anchor) section.

 ### Transaction Contents